invisibleboy/DD/README.md

 ##DD
 ===========

-"This tiny extension replace :ی with :D in all inputs.
+"This tiny extension replaces :ی with :D in all inputs.